 Do you want to have a party but not one that requires extensive meal planning?
 Do you not have enough seating to accommodate your ever-growing guest list?
+Or do you enjoy mixing, mingling, and introducing your friends to each other?

 An open house is a great way to invite everyone who has invited you to a party over the past year.
 It enables you to reciprocate without having to book every weekend for the next several months.